Emmaccen/next-pwa/README.md

 ## Offline Fallbacks

-Offline fallbacks are useful when the fetch failed from both cache and network, a precached resource is served instead of present an error from browser.
+Offline fallbacks are useful when fetching from both the cache and the network fails; a precached resource is served instead of presenting an error from the browser.

 To get started simply add a `/_offline` page such as `pages/_offline.js` or `pages/_offline.jsx` or `pages/_offline.ts` or `pages/_offline.tsx`.
 Then you are all set!
 When the user is offline, all pages which are not cached will fallback to '/\_offline'.